UKirsche/humhub-docs/admin/authentication.md

 ### Date field synchronisation

-If you're using custom date formats in our ldap backend, you can specify different formats in the [configuration file](advanced-configuration.md).
+If you're using custom date formats in our LDAP backend, you can specify different formats in the [configuration file](advanced-configuration.md).

 ```php